JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7937 days**.

-And here is a just a random fact -  **Even though a polar bears fur looks white it is actually colourless and is made with hollow tubes.
-The reason the bear looks white is because the rough inner surface of the tubes make light scatter and reflect at many different angles which gives the white appearance**.
+And here is a just a random fact -  **Queen Elizabeth I always wore a necklace with a little perfume bottle attached everywhere she went**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)